DoganTahir/CampaignModule/README.md

 Docker compose up --build

 ```
-STEP 2 - Input commands are added to the Input.txt file in the CampaignModuleSimulation project.Commands must be entered in the following format.
+STEP 2 - Input commands are added to the Input.txt file in the Defaulth Path:C:\Input.txt".Commands must be entered in the following format.
 ```go
 create_product PRODUCTCODE PRICE STOCK get_product_info PRODUCTCODE